Skip to main content

 Intermediate

 With a foundational understanding of key biomarkers, we can now examine how these measurements are applied within specific clinical protocols.
 The objective of monitoring is twofold.
 First, to confirm the therapeutic strategy is achieving its intended physiological effect.
-Second, to proactively manage any potential by ensuring all systems remain within safe, optimal parameters.
+Second, to proactively manage any potential side effects by ensuring all systems remain within safe, optimal parameters.

 The rhythm of testing is just as important as the tests themselves, typically involving a baseline assessment, follow-up labs at the 3- and 6-month marks, and then annual or semi-annual reviews once stability is achieved.
 This structured approach allows for the precise calibration of your protocol over time.